mviereck/microscopy-tools/README.md

  - gphoto2

 ## ardustack
-GUI for foto stacking with a stepper motor controlled by an arduino and a camera connected on USB.
+GUI for foto stacking with a stepper motor controlled by an Arduino and a camera connected on USB.
 Successor of `arduterm`.
 Beta stage, in active development.
+It can show preview videos and make stackshots with tethered shooting and focus adjustment with stepper motor.
+`pololu_a4988.ino` is the code in use to control the stepper motor driver with an Arduino.

 Dependencies:
  - ffmpeg